 If the compensation is less than the actual loss suffered (e.g. the interest is less than additional storage costs and a claim being pursued against them by their seller) then the balance can be pursued.

-Solicitors don’t make the law, they simply seek to apply it to the facts of any case.
+Solicitors don’t make the law, they simply seek to apply it to the facts of any case, and lenders are under no legal obligation to offer an extension for a mortgage offer.
 The reason why the principle of privity of contract exists is because the law has developed to say that, except in certain and very limited circumstances, only the parties to a contract should be allowed to enforce their rights or be pursued by the other contracting party for failing to perform them.

 Sadly it does get a little fiddly, and what happens in these circumstances depends on a number of facts.

-So what do I do if there has been a delayed completion?
+So what do I do if there has been a delayed completion date?
+Your delayed completion strategy

 There are some practical considerations to take account of but they will depend on the circumstances of any case.